neacsum/mlib/README.md

 `BUILD.bat` script will create all libraries and test programs.

+You can use the [CPM - C/C++ Package Manager](https://github.com/neacsum/cpm) to fetch all dependent packages and build them.
+Just issue the `CPM` command

 ## Installation ##
-All projects have been tested under Visual Studio 2019.
+All projects have been tested under Visual Studio 2022.
 The libraries can be built in 32 or 64 bit version, with or without debug information.

 ## Documentation ##